 development environment for your app, and upgrade to new versions of libraries.

-A requirements file is a text file with one line per library, listing the package name and version:
+A requirements file is a text file with one line per library, listing the package name and optionally the version for the package (defaults to latest):

 Flask==0.10 Markdown==2.5.2 google-api-python-client